 The key is to benchmark the performance and measure on a daily, weekly and monthly basis.
 If you have a large business and doing lots of calls, you can also consider hourly-based KPI tracking.

-Here's the Five Best Call Center KPIs
+Here's the Five Best Call Center KPIs and metrics

 This is obviously one of most important KPIs in telemarketing.
 But you’ll need to know how many calls and how to count them.